devacuk/devacuk.github.io/sessions.md

 **Prerequisites for delegates attending the session:** None, but aimed at anyone responsible for putting maths on the web or with responsibility for students with accessibility needs.

+### 16. The ORCID API for researcher identifiers - Monica Duke, Jisc and Matteo Cancellieri, Open University

+**Type of session:** Lightning talk

+**Description:** An introduction to the ORCID API, how to access it, how to explore it + invite to jisc ORCID hackday Topics to be covered:** researcher identifiers, ORCID API

+**Approximate length of session:** 10 minutes

+**Prerequisites for delegates attending the session:** an interest in scholarly communications and the role of researcher identifiers

+### 17. Student Checklist Manifesto - Arul Vaithilingam, York St John University

+**Type of session:** Presentation

+**Description:** In this presentation, I will outline how the student checklist can be created, accessed, utilised, benefited, shared & improved.

+**Topics to be covered:** Time Management, Cost Effective, Benefits

+**Approximate length of session:** 10-15 mins.

-### 17. Visualising your data in Unity3D - Erick Martins Ratamero, University of Warwick
+### 18. Visualising your data in Unity3D - Erick Martins Ratamero, University of Warwick

 **Type of session:** Presentation (or Lightning Talk if necessary)